 Although this is a problem mainly associated with vinyl sheets, vinyl planks can also suffer from this kind of damage.

 Planks have a much harder surface than sheets of vinyl, but the polyurethane top layer that luxury vinyl tiles have is still easy to dent.

-Thanks to its shock absorbing ability, a glass won’t break when it hits the vinyl floor.
+Thanks to its shock absorbing ability, a glass is more likely not to break when it hits the vinyl floor (depending on the height at which the glass was dropped).
 However, a dropped knife will leave a pretty visible, irreparable cut.

-- Requires skill and experience.
-Their interlocking mechanism might make them seem like a dream DIY product, but don’t be fooled – installing vinyl planks requires the kind of experience even the most enthusiastic DIYer doesn’t have.
+The interlocking mechanism found with vinyl planks might make them seem like a dream DIY product, but don’t be fooled – installing vinyl planks requires the kind of experience even the most enthusiastic DIYer may not quite have.

-Preparing the surface, applying a flattening mass, cutting and adjusting the shape of the plank – those are all of the things you need a qualified contractor to do.
+Preparing the surface, applying a flattening mass, cutting and adjusting the shape of the plank – these are all things for which you might look to hire a qualified contractor.

 Any major renovating project significantly raises the resale value of the property, with every renovating expense being an investment.

 However, investing in a vinyl plank floor will do little to increase the value of the property, as most buyers prefer more premium floors such as wood and stone.